engNesta/FlovorFolio/readme.md

 - **Learning Curve**: Getting up to speed with Express and MongoDB was initially challenging.
 - **CRUD Operations**: Implementing CRUD operations and understanding asynchronous JavaScript took some time, especially error handling and response statuses.
 - **Frontend Integration**: Making the frontend dynamically display data from the backend involved learning about the Fetch API and DOM manipulation.
+- **Git and GitHub**: Using multiple computers when building the application led to some conflicts a push issues, based on SSH keys and configurations.

 ### Tools Used